 To achieve a balance between rates affordability, ability to borrow, and the outcomes we all want for our city, we've had to take a longer-term view for some projects.
-We're adjusting the scale and timing of planned investment, so we'll be able to continue to maintain a level of service for our community today, delivering on our priorities, while still investing in the future.
+This means some of our growth and community amenity and transport network investment has been delayed beyond the ten years of our long-term plan.
 While we know the investment is required, we're also realistic that there isn't a sustainable funding model which enables council to achieve and deliver on all the outcomes which the city needs and deserves.